-16. ADDITIONAL TERMS AND CONDITIONS: Additional terms and conditions may be added in this space if necessary.
+- 16. ADDITIONAL TERMS AND CONDITIONS: Additional terms and conditions may be added in this space if necessary.
 Identify each additional provision as (a), (b), etc. If any additional provision conflicts with another provision of the Agreement, clarify which provision is to govern.
 NOTE: Since the brokerage firm is a party to the Agreement, the drafting of additional provisions would not constitute the unauthorized practice of law.
-However, in order to insure that the contractual relationship between the Firm and the Seller is clear and unambiguous, great care should be taken in drafting any additional provisions.

-17. DUAL AGENCY: A firm is not required to offer dual agency to its clients.
-However, if the Firm does offer dual agency, the listing agent should review subsections (a), (b) and (c) with the Seller in order to help insure that any decision by the Seller to authorize dual agency is an informed one.
-The Seller should indicate whether the Seller will authorize the firm to engage in dual agency if a buyer client of the Firm becomes interested in the Seller's Property by initialing one of the two blanks in subsection (d).
-If the Seller authorizes dual agency, it permits, but does not require, the Firm to engage in dual agency.
+However, in order to insure that the contractual relationship between the Firm and the Seller is clear and unambiguous, great care should be taken in drafting any additional provisions. - 17.
+DUAL AGENCY: A firm is not required to offer dual agency or designated dual agency to its clients.
+However, if the Firm does offer dual agency or designated dual agency, the listing agent should review subsections (a), (b), (c), and (e) (d) with the Seller in order to help insure that any decision by the Seller to authorize dual agency or designated dual agency is an informed one.
+The Seller should indicate whether the Seller will authorizes the firm to engage in dual agency if a buyer client of the Firm becomes interested in the Seller's Property by initialing one of the two blanks either the "Dual Agency" or Exclusive Representation" blanks in subsection (d) (e).
+If the Seller authorizes dual agency, the Seller should also indicate whether the Seller authorizes the same individual agent to represent both the Seller and the buyer in a transaction by checking the appropriate box in subsection (e) under the "Dual Agency" authorization. it permits, but does not require, the Firm to engage in dual agency.
 Typically, this authority is given at the time the agency agreement is first completed.

 When a firm represents both the buyer and seller in the same real estate transaction, the firm may, with the prior express approval of its buyer and seller clients, designate one or more individual brokers associated with the firm to represent only the interests of the seller and one or more other individual brokers associated with the firm to represent only the interests of the buyer in the transaction.
 This option may allow each "designated agent" to more fully represent each party.
 An individual broker shall not be so designated and shall not undertake to represent only the interests of one party if the broker has actually received confidential information concerning the other party in connection with the transaction.
-A broker-in-charge shall not act as a designated broker for a party in a real estate sales transaction when a provisional broker under his or her supervision will act as a designated broker for another party with a competing interest.
+A broker in charge shall not act as a designated broker for a party in a real estate sales transaction when a provisional broker under his or her supervision will act as a designated broker for another party with a competing interest.